How to DIY shutters for the enhanced comfort and beauty of your home

 Measure 12″ from the bottom of the stile board and 12″ from the top, then place the hinge at the 12″ mark before pushing down on them with a scratch awl.
 This marks the position with a little dent.
 Drill a 1 3/8″ hole in the centre of the mark with a Shank Forstner drill bit, then position the hinge inside the hole and pre-drill the screw positions using a self-centring hinge drill bit on every stile board that requires it.

 Assemble the frame of the louvre by attaching the top and bottom rail to the board with the hinges.
 We recommend using 1 1/4″ pocket hole screws and wood glue.
 Insert the slats, ensuring the notch for the control arm is facing the stile board with the hinges.

-Take the other stile board, inserting the slats into the holes, then attach the stile board to the rail using 1 1/4″ pocket hole screws and some wood glue.
+Take the other stile board, insert the slats into the holes, and then attach the stile board to the rail using 1 1/4″ pocket hole screws and some wood glue.
 Attach the frameless cabinet hinges as well.

-This may be the most complex part of the process:
+This may be the most complex part of the DIY plantation shutter process: